Workshops at the Shipley Gallery

-We will offer a series of workshops which will focus on the skills of migrant makers and the many positive contributions these have always made – and are still making – to their host communities.
+The project is running a series of four workshops which focus on the skills of migrant makers and the many positive contributions these have always made – and are still making – to their host communities.

 The Northeast of England has several thousand years of history of migration and those who came over the centuries have made the region what it is now by contributing their labour, skills, and experience, culture, language, and art.
 We want to empower those who arrived more recently to tell the story of the many contributions they are making, through the objects they create.